Nature of Politics (3)

 Critical Perspectives on the Middle East (3)

-Promotes critical thinking about the Middle East by analyzing how stereotypes and Western political theories hinder intercultural understanding and encourage students to think more dynamically about the relationship between the United States and the third world.
+Promotes critical thinking about the Middle East by analyzing how stereotypes and Western political theories hinder intercultural understanding, and encourages students to think more dynamically about the relationship between the United States and the third world.

 Advanced Topics in Middle Eastern Politics (3)